From GST to SST: 7 Important Things Malaysian Business Owners Should Know

-Check with your POS vendor on how you can edit your prices as efficiently as possible.
+Check with your POS vendor on how you can edit your prices.

 The downside to the SST is that you can’t bulk edit your pricing as the SST does not affect everything (P/S: #StoreHubbers, here’s our simple price editing guide, which we’ll be emailing to you soon).

 Also check with your POS vendor on when you can update your SST ID so that you don’t have to scramble on the 1st of September to update your system and receipt printouts. (#StoreHubbers, you can do this in your back office before the 1st of September 2018).

 Okay, all set with pricing?